flipsi/dotfiles/readme.md

 ## Targets

+* `bash` basic stuff for bash, will be sourced additionally
 * `cmus` music player for the terminal
 * `dactyl` vim-addons for mozilla applications (currently only pentadactyl for firefox)
 * `elinks` web browser for the terminal